spiritinlife/spiritinlife.github.io/_posts/2014-08-02-Implementing-hanging-rack-clothes-js-canvas.markdown

 This code just says that when you press left arrow set the HangingRack.controls.left to true and when you release set it to false (the same for right arrow)
+**Update added an autoplay mode by pressing a ( only brings tshirts from right to left it does not ping pong )

 After that i define a function which handles the game loop .There are numerous articles on the web saying that you should use this requestAnimFrame and not plain old setInterval.